|

-Science data have been processed by the pipeline with the best available calibration data.
+Science data have been processed by the pipelines with the best available calibration data.
 Please note that ESO is not assuming any responsibility in respect to the usefulness of the reduced data.
 The adopted reduction strategy may not be suitable for the scientific purpose of the observations.

 top PACKAGE DIRECTORY STRUCTURE